 First, let’s talk about the Cricut Explore Air 2 and why it can meet and exceed many of your crafting needs:

 - Up to 2X faster* cutting and writing (*Fast Mode works with popular materials including vinyl, iron-on, and cardstock)

 - Easy-to-learn Design Space® software (For iOS and Android™ devices, and Windows® and Mac® computers)

 If you have a long list of DIY projects waiting in the wings, the Cricut Explore Air 2 can help you get them done!

 In my case, I love wooden signs and wanted to try my hand at one.
 This pair was such an important part of our new chapter, so I wanted to make them perfect.

 The Cricut Explore Air 2 made that easier.

-Using the Design Space® software, I uploaded my own fonts and configured the typography into the size and style I needed.
+Using the Design Space® software, I uploaded my own fonts and configured the typography to the size and style I needed.

 Once everything was set with the design, it was time to cut the Cricut Stencil Vinyl and get to work with weeding, painting, and peeling.

 Let’s walk through the steps to make it easier to explain: